 In terms of how to adjust your differential pressure, that’s generally under the control of your HVAC expert who can adjust settings to provide more or less pressure in various rooms.
 We understand this gets confusing so please us know if you have questions!

-OneVue monitors ambient temperature and humidity via the A100Q service.
-Clean rooms should be at 20⁰ C or cooler and at relative humidity below 60%, which is well within the range of our system.
+The OneVue Sense Indoor Air Quality Sensor monitors ambient air temperature and humidity.
+Clean rooms should be at 20 degrees Celsius or cooler and at relative humidity below 60%, which is well within the range of our system.
 USP mandates daily documentation but also notes continuous recording devices.
 By offering continuous monitoring, OneVue automates those records and adds the alerting functionality to let your HVAC expert know when temperature or humidity goes out of regulated range.

-Documentation needs also require temperature logs for refrigerators that are used.
-Our Temperature Sensors, or T101Q service, can handle that!
-CertiTrak probes show an accuracy within 1.0⁰ F between -40-221⁰ F (and within 0.5⁰ C between -40-105⁰ C).
+Documentation needs also require temperature logs for refrigerators that hold valuable assets.
+The Primex OneVue Sense Temperature Sensors can handle that!
+CertiTrak probes show an accuracy within 1.0 degree Fahrenheit between -40 to 221 degrees Fahrenheit (and within 0.5 degree Celsius between -40 to 105 degrees Celsius).

-This blog post was written by Primex's Healthcare Product Manager, Katie McMillian, and Product Management Associate, Connor Hutson.
+This blog post was written by The Primex Healthcare Product Manager, Katie McMillian, and Product Management Associate, Connor Hutson.